-Today All Groan Up is honored to welcome Allison Vesterfelt.
-Ally is honest and creative in her writing, both of which you’ll see magnified in her article below.
+Today All Groan Up is honored to welcome Allison Fallon.
+Ally is honest, wise, and creative in her writing, both of which you’ll see magnified in her article below.
 Enjoy!

-This is a letter to moms and dads of 20-somethings everywhere, of all kinds — surrogate moms and dads, adoptive moms and dads, biological moms and dads, and just any person of an “older persuasion” who happens to love 20-somethings.
+This is a letter to moms and dads of 20-somethings everywhere, of all kinds who are leading and parenting their adult children— surrogate moms and dads, adoptive moms and dads, biological moms and dads, and just any person of an “older persuasion” who happens to love 20-somethings and is parenting adult children.

 Dear Mom & Dad —